moonchild-rl/saved-reddit-comments-downloader/README.md

   - `--output`
     - Path to the directory to save the downloaded comments in
     - Default is a folder called `saved_comments` within the folder that the script was executed in
+  - `--skip-images`
+    - If set, does not download images or GIFs linked in comments
   - `--unsave`
     - If set, unsaves the downloaded comments from Reddit